-Formal assessments are carried out in reading, writing, maths and science and these are recorded using the Assessment Manager 7 (AM7) tracking system along with HertsforLearning assessment criteria each term.
-In addition, formal assessments of RE are recorded termly using the Diocesan Standards Framework through the AM7 data collection system.
+Formal assessments are carried out in reading, writing, maths and science and these are recorded using the Arbor system.
+In addition, formal assessments of RE are recorded termly using the Diocesan Standards Framework.
 Assessments in the Foundation Subjects of the National Curriculum are recorded at the end of each Year.
-All formal standards recorded relate to an understanding of 'Age Related Expectations' in each year group.
+All formal standards recorded, relate to an understanding of 'Age Related Expectations' in each year group.

-National Assessments are carried out, according to Government protocols, and subject to LA guidance and moderation, at the end of the Early Years Foundation Stage (Early Years Foundation Stage Profile); at the end of Year 1 in Phonics (Test); at the end of KS1 in Reading, Writing, Maths & Science (all Teacher Assessment); and at the end of KS2 in Reading (test), Writing (Teacher Assessment), Maths (Test) & Science (Teacher Assessment).
-From 2022, the statutory times tables checked will be carried out in the Summer term of Year 4.
+National Assessments are carried out, according to Government protocols, and subject to LA guidance and moderation, at the end of the Early Years Foundation Stage (Early Years Foundation

+Stage Profile); at the end of Year 1 in Phonics (Test); at the end of KS1 in Reading, Writing, Maths & Science (all Teacher Assessment); and at the end of KS2 in Reading (test), Writing (Teacher Assessment), Maths (Test) & Science (Teacher Assessment).
+Year 4 statutory times tables.